Rough surface generation

 The characterization of a rough surface can be done with respect to its spatial frequency content.
 This can be transformed into a constructive method by using a sum of trigonometric functions similar to a Fourier series.
 Each term in such a sum represents a certain frequency of spatial oscillation.

-A discrete set of spatial frequencies \(\nu_x = a\) and \(\nu_y = b\) (where \(a\) and \(b\) are integers) is used to rationalize the range of investigated frequencies. \(A\) and \(B\) are defined as the respective high-frequency cutoffs for \(a\) and \(b\) so that \(a \in [-A;A]\) and \(b \in [-B;B]\).
+In Pyrough, a discrete set of spatial frequencies \(\nu_x = a\) and \(\nu_y = b\) (where \(a\) and \(b\) are integers) is used to rationalize the range of investigated frequencies. \(A\) and \(B\) are defined as the respective high-frequency cutoffs for \(a\) and \(b\) so that \(a \in [-A;A]\) and \(b \in [-B;B]\).
 Thus, the shortest wavelengths are \(\lambda_{x,min} = \frac{1}{A}\) and \(\lambda_{y,min} = \frac{1}{B}\) along \(\vec{u_x}\) and \(\vec{u_y}\) directions, respectively. \(a\) and \(b\) can be positive or negative to ensure oscillations in both directions.
 A rough surface \(h(x,y)\) can be described by a sum of elementary waves as,

 where \(\alpha_{a,b}\) is the associated amplitude to each elementary wave.